Level 3 : Working with Photographs

 Perspective Correction

 As you can see, I can't retain the full scope of the image, but I can get a less distorted look.
+You can't have everything, right?

 Here is a sample image if you need one for this tutorial.